Do We Know What Causes Colorectal Cancer?

 Researchers have found several factors that can increase a person’s risk of colorectal cancer, but it’s not yet clear exactly how all of these factors might cause this cancer.

-Cancer is caused by changes in the DNA inside cells.
+Cancer is caused by changes in the DNA inside our cells.
 DNA is the chemical in our cells that makes up our genes, which control how our cells function.
-We usually look like our parents because they are the source of our DNA.
-But DNA affects more than just how we look.
+DNA, which comes from both our parents, affects more than just how we look.

 Some genes help control when our cells grow, divide into new cells, and die: